 Sometimes there are so many bodies in here that the air gets that stale quality you find on an airplane.
 The art on the walls is warping.
 I start to feel that there’s been a mistake.
 How did I end up here?
 The mothers seem like children and the children like small people pretending to be dumb and noisy.

 “How’s school?”
 Bob asks, “How’s your writing?”
-I have begun to collect writing instruments: typewriters, paperclips, pencils and note cards.
+I have begun to collect writing instruments: typewriters, paperclips, pencils, note cards.
 I walk into the office and stare at my typewriter, and it stares back.
 At night, in my head, it sits in a far corner of my brain making a sound like a shadow.
 “It’s fine,” I say, “it’s good.”

 There is a customer who is silent.
 He can be, because we know his order.
 We say hello and he shrugs back.
 We call out his drink an he shrugs, comes to get it.
 Only when he is opening the door to leave does he say the thing he says, “See you in the future.”
 One day Adrienne says it back, her cheeks flushed with anticipation.
 “See you in the futureeeeee!”
 She calls out, so everyone can hear.
 He never says it again.

 “Come to my show,” Randy says, “Come see my band play.”
 He wears shorts in the winter, he is not yet old; I think he lives above this coffee shop.
-He likes his shots to sit on the top of cold milk, so I dod it.
-I imagine the crush of bodes, the sour smell of polyester blouses, always the cold pine of the benches out back the bar, the stars punched like holes in the sky, the hum of something close by, or maybe far but getting closer, like a siren or a lost cat or just your same old ordinary blood, rushing around in your skull.
+He likes his shots to sit on the top of cold milk, so I do it.
+I imagine the crush of bodes, the sour smell of polyester blouses, always the cold pine of the benches out back the bar, the stars punched like holes in the sky, the hum of something close by, or maybe far but getting closer, like a siren or a lost cat or just the same old ordinary blood, rushing around in your skull.